GovAlta/adsp-monorepo/docs/tutorials/file-service/working-with.md

 You can search through your uploaded files using the following criteria

-- those matching, or partially matching, a file name
+- file names matching, or partially matching, an input string
-- those matching a specific record ID
+- metadata matching a specific record ID
 - those files in a specific File Type collection

 ### Downloading